csorianot/godmc_wiki/Methylation-sample-QC.md

 - If you have more idat files in your directory than needed you can simply delete the rows from the sample sheet.
 - At this point it is worthwhile to manually modify the samplesheet data frame to replace the actual sample IDs in the `Sample_Name` column if necessary, and to add the sex values to the `Sex` column.
 Don't change these column names though.

-If you have already a sample sheet with batch variables you can read it in using:
+Alternatively, if you have already a samplesheet with batch variables you can read it in using:
 ```r
 samplesheet <- meffil.read.samplesheet(path_to_idat_files)
 ```